 You can go there early

-As soon as your baby can hold his head and back steadily and has started to be more awake and more interested in his surroundings, you can actually start taking trips to a playground if you like.
+As soon as your baby can hold his or her head and back steadily and has started to be more awake and more interested in the surroundings, you can actually start taking trips to a playground if you like.

-Your baby is still too young to be able to play much, but he may very well enjoy seeing other kids playing, as well as just checking out the new surroundings.
+Your baby is still too young to be able to play much, but he or she may very well enjoy seeing other kids playing, as well as just checking out the new surroundings.

 A lot of other kids (and parents) is also much more fun that sitting in an empty playground with your baby.